iic3585-2019/web-components-g1/README.md

-# Nervioso

-This repo contains the code to run the game 'Nervioso' on your browser.
-This project uses `node` and `yarn`.

 ## Setup

-Clone the repo and install the dependencies using the followinf command:
+Clone the repo and install the dependencies using the following command:

 ```
 yarn